 In addition to the extensive monitoring and testing performed on our water supply, the Water Authority maintains, services and upgrades its water supply facilities and distribution system regularly.
-In 2022 capital projects completed or underway included the following:
+In 2023 capital projects completed or underway included the following:

-- Completion of new AOP/GAC wellhead treatment for 1,4-Dioxane and PFA's at Station No. 35 (Floral Park).
-Construction of a permanent building to house the GAC treatment vessels. - The design of a new treatment facility at Station No. 40 (New Hyde Park) for the removal of 1,4-Dioxane and PFA's is underway.
-Awarded the demolition of 65 Soma and 69 Soma Street, to provide adequate space for AOP/GAC wellhead treatment. - Construction of a new treatment facility at Station No. 57 (New Hyde Park).
-The new facility will provide treatment to remove 1,4 Dioxane and PFA's in 2023.
-The facility also has a new VOC air stripper, emergency generator and the well pumps were raised to 18-inches above finished grade in accordance with NCDOH Sanitary Survey. - The design for full site rehabilitation at Station No. 44 (South Floral Park) is under review.
-This project includes raising the well casing of 4 wells above finished grade, two (2) emergency generators and permanent buildings enclosing GAC treatment vessels. - Completion of new 16" water main and appurtenances on Hempstead Turnpike to feed the Belmont UBS Arena and Elmont community. - Completed a 7.2 mile water main and appurtenances replacement design in Floral Park.
-Design will be submitted to the DOH in early 2023. - Awarded a 5.4 mile water main and appurtenances replacement contract in South Floral Park and Elmont.
-The construction will start in the Spring of 2023. - Full rehabilitation of a 1.5 million gallon elevated storage facility in Elmont. - Service and hydrant replacements. - Computer upgrades and replacements. - Meter replacements.
+- The design of a new treatment facility at Station No. 40 (New Hyde Park) for the removal of 1,4-Dioxane and PFAs is completed.
+The two properties 65 Soma and 69 Soma Street were demolished, to provide adequate space for AOP/GAC wellhead treatment. - Completion of a new treatment facility at Station No. 57 (New Hyde Park).
+The new facility provides treatment to remove 1,4 Dioxane and PFAs.
+The facility also has a new VOC air stripper, emergency generator and the well pumps were raised to 18-inches above finished grade in accordance with NCDOH Sanitary Survey. - The design for full site rehabilitation at Station No. 44 (South Floral Park) is completed.
+This project includes raising the well casing of 4 wells above finished grade, two (2) emergency generators and permanent buildings enclosing GAC treatment vessels. - The South Floral Park and Elmont water main replacement project is well underway.
+In the calendar year of 2023 we have replaced approximately 13,200 linear feet (2.5 miles) of the distribution system, including new water mains, water services and appurtenances in the Incorporated Village South Floral Park.
+This project will improve water quality, pressure and flow rates. - Completed 40,800 linear feet (7.73 miles) design to replace the distribution system in the Incorporated Village of Floral Park including new water mains, water services and appurtenances. - Full rehabilitation of a 1.5 million gallon elevated storage facility in Elmont is underway. - Service and hydrant replacements. - Meter replacements.

-Planned improvements for 2023 include:
+Planned improvements for 2024 include:

-- Demolition of 65 Soma Street and 69 Soma Street to provide adequate space for construction of the new wellhead treatment facility at Station No. 40 in New Hyde Park to treat emerging contaminants. - Complete design and bid a contract for the wellhead treatment for 1,4-Dioxane and PFA's for Station No. 44 (South Floral Park) including the construction of new buildings, structures, electrical and mechanical upgrades to treat emerging contaminants. - Complete design and bid a contract for the new well-head treatment for 1,4-Dioxane and PFA's for Station No. 40 (New Hyde Park) including the construction of new buildings, structures, electrical, emergency generator and mechanical upgrades. - Service and hydrant replacements; - Complete full rehabilitation of 1.5 million gallon elevated storage tank facility in Elmont. - Construction will commence for the South Floral Park and Elmont water main replacement contract. - Lead/Iron pipe service replacement program. - Computer upgrades and replacements. - Meter replacements. - Vehicle and large equipment replacements.
+- Commencement of the construction for the wellhead treatment for 1,4-Dioxane and PFA's for Station No. 44 (South Floral Park) including the construction of new buildings, structures, electrical and mechanical upgrades to treat emerging contaminants. - Commencement of the construction for the wellhead treatment for 1,4-Dioxane and PFA's for Station No. 40 (New Hyde Park) including the construction of new buildings, structures, electrical and mechanical upgrades to treat emerging contaminants. - Completion of the South Floral Park and Elmont water main replacement project with an additional 4,750 linear feet (0.90 miles) of water of the distribution system, including new water mains, water services and appurtenances - Commencement of the replacement of the distribution system in the Incorporated Village of Floral Park including new water mains, water services and appurtenances. - Service and hydrant replacements; - Complete full rehabilitation of 1.5 million gallon elevated storage tank facility in Elmont. - Construction will commence for the Floral Park water main replacement. - Lead/Iron pipe service replacement program. - Computer upgrades and replacements. - Meter replacements. - Vehicle and large equipment replacements.

-Unregulated Contaminant Monitoring Rule 4
+Unregulated Contaminant Monitoring Rule 5

-In 2018, the Water Authority was required to collect and analyze drinking water samples for unregulated contaminants.
-Unregulated contaminants that were detected are reported in the Table of Detected Contaminants found on page 5 of this report.
-You may obtain information on the monitoring results by contacting the Water Authority's Chief Engineer, Michael Leiner, PE at (516) 327-4100.
+In 2023, the Water Authority was required to collect and analyze drinking water samples for unregulated contaminants.
+Unregulated contaminants that were detected are reported in the Table of Detected Contaminants found on pages 4 and 5 of this report.
+You may obtain information on the monitoring results by contacting the Water Authority's Chief Engineer, Michael Leiner, PE at (516) 327-

-Annual Chairman's Report Fiscal Year June 1, 2021 to May 31, 2022
+Annual Chairman's Report Fiscal Year June 1, 2022 to May 31, 2023

-Total Revenues Earned \$22,990,501
+Total Revenues Earned \$23,889,838

-Operating and Maintenance Expenses \$9,982,980
+Operating and Maintenance Expenses \$11,675,300

-Interest Expense on Long-term Debt \$5,570,521
+Interest Expense on Long-term Debt \$5,318,305

-Interest Income \$25,816
+Interest Income \$2,114,982